openfga/openfga.dev/blog/stronger-consistency-options-announcement.md

 ## Custom database adapter implementations

 For those with a custom database adapter for a multi-region database, the behavior of the HIGHER_CONSISTENCY parameter can be defined according to your needs.
 With an eventually consistent database (e.g., Dynamo DB) in a multi-region setup, there will be replication lag even if the cache is bypassed.
 If the database supports strong reads, you can choose to perform those at an extra cost.
 Otherwise, you can perform an eventually consistent read without providing full consistency semantics to the caller.
+In some other databases where you have Read/Write replicas, you may choose to go to the Write replica when the `HIGHER_CONSISTENCY` preference is selected.

 ## Future work